epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 - **LLM Assistance:** Use Large Language Models (e.g., ChatGPT) to help interpret code, scripts, or complex outputs, especially when expertise is lacking.
 - **Communication:** Work closely with users to clarify file contents and expectations.
 - **Continuous Improvement:** Regularly review and update checking procedures as threats and research practices evolve.

-By following these structured guidelines, Data Managers can ensure data entering and leaving the SRCP is handled securely and in accordance with ethical and legal requirements, while keeping the process manageable and effective.

 Special Note on Containers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~